Skip to Content

 • Applications made under the Planning Act such as a severance or a minor variance are initiated through an individual municipality and SVCA is circulated on those files to provide comments.

-• SVCA have a Provincially delegated responsibility to represent provincial interests where natural hazards are present; and if there is a Planning Act Review Agreement with the participating municipality / county we may review and comment on natural heritage features if present.
+• SVCA have a Provincially delegated responsibility to represent provincial interests where natural hazards are present.

 • SVCA staff do not make decisions on a Planning Act applications; that responsibility lies with the individual municipality or county.